Roy Samaha: Mouttahed (2007-2009)

 Following his time with the Blue Stars, Samaha joined the newly promoted to Division A Al Mouttahed Tripoli team.
 Samaha averaged 10 points and 10 rebounds a game and led his team to the semi-finals and caused an upset by beating his former team and one of the favorites to win the championship..
 Al Mouttahed Tripoli lost in the finals to Sporting Al Riyadi Beirut, which had been unbeaten that season, 3 games to 1.

 Sagesse (2009-2010)

 After his injury, Samaha rejoined his former team the green castle Hekmeh BC (Sagesse).
 He finished with 11.5 points per game and about 10 rebounds per game.

 Anibal Zahle (2010-2012)

 After a summer with the national team, Samaha joined his city club Anibal Zahle.
 Anibal Zahle won the Dubai Championship 2011, and the club managed to grab second in the Lebanese Championship after defeating Riyadi.

 Mouttahed (2012-2013)

+Samaha returned to Mouttahed in 2012 under coach Jean-Denys Choulet.